TallKite/linnstrument-firmware/README.md

   *To make a midi clip that imports various settings, first set up your LinnStrument manually.
 Then send it one or more NRPN-299s.
 Record the midi that the LinnStrument sends in response.*

-  *The CC types default to 1-8 (in reverse order) for both splits.
+  *The CC types default to 1-8 for both splits.
 Beware, CC1 is also sent by the low row and CC7 is also sent by the Volume display.
 We wouldn't want to accidentally launch a clip when we adjust the volume, or vice versa!
 Better to use one set of CCs to control your synths and another set of CCs to control your DAW.
 A good choice for the latter is CCs 21-28 (see CC SUGGESTIONS below).
 To select these CCs, long-press the CC Faders button and swipe.
 Or download setFaderCCsTo21-28.mid from the LinnWiki and import it into your LinnStrument.
 If you want to use only one split's CCs for launching, import setLeftFaderCCsTo21-28.mid or setRightFaderCCsTo21-28.mid.
-To undo, import setFaderCCsTo8-1.mid.*
+To undo, import setFaderCCsTo1-8.mid.*

   *Beware: loading a memory (or importing one) overwrites the launcher/fader CC choices.
 If your DAW responds to CCs 21-28 and the newly-loaded memory uses fader CCs 1-8, the launching buttons stop working.
 So immediately after loading/importing an older memory, import setFaderCCsTo21-28.mid and save/export the updated memory.*